 The alarming rise in cocaine abuse during recent years in the UK, has affected all strata of society, not least professionals.
-Cocaine is an extremely addictive drug and this addiction results in harm not only to the individual, but also their family, close colleagues and employers.
+The drug is an extremely addictive drug and this addiction results in harm not only to the individual, but also their family, close colleagues and employers.

 Effects of Cocaine on the Brain